 Each STI notification that has not been intaked at the district office must be opened for assessment.

 On receipt of an STI notification from the CDCD, the MRS must record the notification as follows:

 The following conditions will apply to the recording processes:

-When a notification of an STI is made by the local health practitioner to the local district office, the duty officer must intake the concern as sexual harm and commence a SWA.
+When notification of an STI is made by the local health practitioner to the local district office, the duty officer must intake the concern as sexual harm and commence a CSI.

 STI notifications received by local district offices should be recorded as follows:

-In conducting an assessment following an STI notification district child protection workers, in consultation with their team leader and designated senior officer or senior practice development officer should convene a joint strategy meeting (face-to-face or via telephone) with WA Police and the local public health worker to coordinate planning and conduct of an assessment/investigation.
+When conducting an investigation following an STI notification district child protection workers, in consultation with their team leader and designated senior officer or senior practice development officer, should convene a joint strategy meeting (face-to-face or via telephone) with WA Police and the local public health worker to coordinate planning and conduct of an investigation.
 Refer to the Operational Directive 21 Interagency Management of Children Under 14 Years Diagnosed with a Sexually Transmitted Infection for more information.

-Where an STI notification is received and it has been determined that we have an ongoing role, a SWA must be undertaken with sexual harm documented as the primary concern.
-The following should be noted when completing the SWA Outcome Report for an STI notification:
+Where an STI notification is received and it is determined that we have an ongoing role, a CSI must be conducted with sexual harm documented as the primary concern.
+The following should be noted when completing the CSI Outcome Report for an STI notification:

 Where a child has been diagnosed with an STI, it is likely that we will substantiate significant harm based on the medical evidence.
 The decision on whether someone is responsible for the harm is a separate assessment decision.